3rd-Eden/node-hashring/README.md

 ## Upgrading from 0.0.x to 1.x.x

-The 0.0.x releases had some seriouse flaws that causes it to be incompatible with the 1.0.0 release.
-These flaws are the reason that 1.0.0 got released. they are not backwards compatible as they change the way that keys are hashed.
+The 0.0.x releases had some serious flaws that causes it to be incompatible with the 1.0.0 release.
+These flaws are the reason that 1.0.0 got released.
+They are not backwards compatible as they change the way that keys are hashed.
 The following incompatible changes have been made for the sake of consistency:

 - Only accepts hashers that are build in to node (for now).
-As it can only guarentee proper hashing of values.
+As it can only guarantee proper hashing of values.
 - The replace function was actually doing swaps of keys, so it's original functionality has been renamed to `swap`.
 The replace API is now removing the given server and adds it again.
-As this causes the servers to be propperly re-hashed.
+As this causes the servers to be properly re-hashed.
 - The module now requires a C++ compiler to be installed on your server as hashing the value requires support for 64bit bitshifting and JavaScript as a language only supports 32bit bitshifting.
 - It adds 4 replica's instead 3 for the servers.
-This is how libketama originally did it, if you want to have 3 replica's in the hash ring you can set the compatiblity option to `hash_ring`.
+This is how libketama originally did it, if you want to have 3 replica's in the hash ring you can set the compatibility option to `hash_ring`.
-- The API's have be renamed, deprication notices are added in to place and they will be removed in the next minor version bump (1.1.0)
+- The API's have be renamed, deprecation notices are added in to place and they will be removed in the next minor version bump (1.1.0)
 - Added human readable configuration options instead of camelcase.
-This increases readablity of the module
+This increases readability of the module.
 - CRC32 was removed as crypto engine because it was to unstable.